What Are the Dangers of "Hustle Culture"?

 Hustle culture has implanted in us the belief that we must succeed and work incredibly hard from a young age.
 This type of hustling ignores what we require both emotionally and physically.
 As a collective, we need to better manage hustle culture as what may seem like a small decision for one could have bigger consequences in the long run which is where toxic work culture strives.
 With COVID-19 highlighting the reality of the mental health epidemic, employees are now ranking it as the number one factor in overall worker well being.
 Mental health is at the fore of company culture trends and leaders need to take notice.
 An inability to let go is not helping employee wellbeing and by taking these small steps, there will be a noticeable improvement in work quality, therefore a win-win for both employees and employers.

-Ellie Burrow is a Trainee Marketing Assistant at Rutherford, the executive specialists in compliance, financial crime, legal and cyber security recruitment within financial and professional services.
+Ellie Burrow is a Trainee Marketing Assistant at Rutherford, the executive specialists in financial crime, legal, cyber security and compliance recruitment within financial and professional services.

 Contact us for a confidential search, send us an email at email@example.com or see our latest vacancies.